 Which regulatory bodies should be/have been contacted?

 All environmental spills have the potential to involve local, state, and even federal regulatory agencies.
 It is possible that the EPA or other oversight organizations may need to be involved in the cleanup process, particularly if third parties were affected.
-The Action Environmental Group coordinates all relevant organizations and informs the necessary oversight agencies when an event occurs, as well as keeps them updated throughout the mitigation process.
+The Action Environmental Group coordinates all relevant organizations and informs the necessary oversight agencies when an event occurs, as well as update them throughout the mitigation process.

 How is the spill being remedied?

 The Action Environmental Group works with a network of over a thousand experienced, trusted spill remediation contractors nationwide.
 Each spill is different: While some require extensive manpower and specialized machinery, others might only necessitate the assistance of one or two trained individuals.
-Knowing who to trust spill cleanup to and what their credentials are is half the battle.
+Knowing who to trust spill cleanup responsibilities to and what their credentials are is half the battle.

 What caused the spill?

 Insurance companies want to know the cause and origin of spill events to help determine if they are covered by the current or previous insurance policies, or if they are not covered at all.
 The Action Environmental Group and Shield Engineering are well versed at determining the causes and origins of spill events.
 We can also help to create a comprehensive plan for insured parties to minimize future spill events.